Can a strong rental market be a bad thing?

 The best tenant will have verifiable income, a credit history with evidence of financial responsibility and a solid rental history from real landlords (not their best friend, posing as a landlord).

-By ‘sticking to the knitting’ of tried-and-true tenant screening practices, you can enjoy continued profitability without falling prey to an unscrupulous tenant who will cause income loss.
+By ‘sticking to the knitting’ and using tried-and-true tenant screening practices, you can enjoy continued profitability without falling prey to an unscrupulous tenant who will cause income loss.

 This post is provided by Tenant Verification Service, Inc., helping landlords reduce the risks of renting with fraud prevention tools that include Tenant Screening, Tenant Background Checks, (U.S. and Canada), as well as Criminal Background Checks, and Eviction Reports (U.S. only).